John George I of Saxony: Biography

 Nevertheless, he soon took the offensive after Gustavus crushed the army of Tilly.
 Marching into Bohemia the Saxons occupied Prague, but John George soon began to negotiate for peace and consequently his soldiers offered little resistance to Wallenstein, who drove them back into Saxony.
 However, for the present the efforts of Gustavus Adolphus prevented the elector from deserting him, but the position was changed by the death of the king at Lützen in 1632, and the refusal of Saxony to join the Protestant league under Swedish leadership.

 Still letting his troops fight in a desultory fashion against the imperials, John George again negotiated for peace, and in May 1635 he concluded the important Treaty of Prague with Ferdinand II.
 His reward was Lusatia and certain other additions of territory; the retention by his son Augustus of the Archbishopric of Magdeburg; and some concessions with regard to the Edict of Restitution.
 Almost at once he declared war upon the Swedes, but in October 1636 he was beaten at Wittstock; and Saxony, ravaged impartially by both sides, was soon in a deplorable condition.
 At length in September 1645 the elector was compelled to agree to a truce with the Swedes, who, however, retained Leipzig; and as far as Saxony was concerned this ended the Thirty Years' War.
 After the Peace of Westphalia, which with regard to Saxony did little more than confirm the treaty of Prague, John George died on 8 October 1656.

+He was called "Öl Göran" ("Beer Göran" in Swedish) by Swedish soldiers in the Thirty Years' War because of his excessive drinking and eating.